mattiasflodin/reckless/doc/performance.md

 by Gabriele Paoloni.
 To avoid problems with unsynchronized time-stamp counters across CPU cores, each measured thread is forced to run on a specific CPU core by setting the thread affinity.

-I have applied a moving average filter to the performance charts because noise would otherwise make it difficult to compare the lines.
-The size of the moving average window varies depending on the scenario.
-I made it just large enough to make the chart comprehensible.

 For tests that only measure total execution time, `std::chrono::steady_clock` is used.